 The season is thick with ticks

 The American dog tick, or hard tick, is the most common type of tick in central Illinois.
 A bite from this little arachnid (that’s right, ticks fall into the same category as spiders!) can lead to Rocky Mountain spotted fever, tularemia and possibly ehrlichiosis in humans.
-There's also the deer tick—that's the one that causes Lyme disease.
+The deer tick, or blacklegged tick, can carry the bacteria that causes Lyme disease.
 Additionally, there's been a significant increase in lone star ticks recently.
 These ticks can cause hives, stomach cramps, difficulty breathing, fainting and even death.
 They could also really wreck your barbecue—lone star ticks can cause a severe allergy to meat.

 As you head outdoors this summer, SIU physicians recommend taking these preventative measures:

-- Use insect repellent containing 20-30% DEET on exposed skin and clothing
+- Use insect repellent containing 20-30% DEET or other EPA-approved active ingredients on exposed skin and clothing.

 - Apply products that contain permethrin to clothing.
 The CDC recommends treating all clothing and gear, including boots, pants, socks and tents, with products containing 0.5% permethrin.
 One treatment will continue to protect even after several washings.